AustralianAntarcticDataCentre/metadata_xml_convert/README.md

 The paths to where all required files are found is specified in the `settings.py` module.
 This should be created by copying and renaming `settings.py.example`.

+This script only uses Python 3.4 standard libraries.